← 0xkazwriting

 Why does Abu Dhabi flood when it rains?

 Abu Dhabi gets rain maybe once or twice a year.
 When it does, roads stay flooded for half a day.
-For one of the wealthiest cities in the world, the drainage seems oddly inadequate.
+For one of the wealthiest cities in the world, the drainage seems oddly weak.

-The reasoning is straightforward: cost versus frequency.
+The reason is simple: cost versus frequency.

 The Liwa underground water reserve